-- The charter school has commitments for 90% of the requested maximum growth. - The charter school is not identified as low-performing. - The charter school meets generally accepted standards of fiscal management. - The charter school is substantially in compliance with all laws, its bylaws, and its charter.
+- The actual enrollment of the charter school is within 10% of its maximum authorized enrollment. - The charter school has commitments for 90% of the requested maximum growth. - The charter school is not identified as low-performing. - The charter school meets generally accepted standards of fiscal management. - The charter school is substantially in compliance with all laws, its bylaws, and its charter.

-BILL ANALYSIS: The bill would provide the SBE with the discretion to waive the requirement that the actual enrollment is within 10% of the maximum authorized enrollment when a charter school is asking for a material revision because of a proposed capital expansion but has not been able to meet that requirement.
+BILL ANALYSIS: The PCS would provide the SBE with the discretion to waive the requirement that the actual enrollment is within 10% of the maximum authorized enrollment when a charter school is asking for a material revision because of a proposed capital expansion but has not been able to meet that requirement.
 In this situation, the charter school would have to provide the SBE with the following information: